 These Golden Highflow paints do create a glossy finish.
 You’ll want to varnish with a matte sealant when you’re done to keep unwanted reflections off your models.
 Overall, these are a great set of airbrush-able paints that I found have a lot of utility in painting miniatures and models.

 Wicked colors are great for airbrushing different surface types.
 This includes plastic, resin, or metal miniatures and models.
+In my experience, this or Badger Minitaire are probably the best airbrush paint for 3D prints.
 Though, you will still want to start with a good primer.
 I’ve used wicked colors to airbrush wood, cardboard wargaming terrain, and other odd materials you may use scratch building scale models.

 You can buy Wicked colors in most art stores in single paint colors or in sets.
 The colors are generally transparent, which I like using over a black and white undercoat.